Pathoschild/canimod.github.io/guides/creating-a-smapi-mod-advanced-config.md

    }
    ```

-2. In your `ModEntry::Entry` method, add this line to initialise your wrapped settings:
+2. In your `ModEntry::Entry` method, add this line to initialise your wrapped configuration:

    ```
    ModConfig config = this.Helper.ReadConfig<ModConfig>();